 – Improves your overall quality of life, relationships, and work by enhancing self-esteem.

-Gastric Bypass Surgery is where your digestive system is re-routed past most of your stomach meaning you digest less food and feel fuller, quicker.
+This treatment is a bariatric surgical procedure used to re-route your digestive system past most of your stomach meaning you digest less food and feel fuller, quicker.
 Gastric bypass uses special surgical staplers to create a small pouch at the top of your stomach.
 This pouch is then connected directly to a section of your small intestine, bypassing the rest of the stomach and small bowel.